-Note: 2024 figures can be expected to increase slightly.
-2024 figures were recorded in November and there is also a known reporting lag for early-stage funding rounds in particular.
+Number of VC rounds raised by Dubai-headquartered startups Note: 2024 figures can be expected to increase slightly.
+2024 figures were recorded in November and there is also a known reporting lag for early-stage

 Dubai startups in fintech, enterprise SaaS, transport, and the media industries are raising the most VC investment.
 Dubai-headquartered fintech startups have raised \$620m over the past two years, while enterprise SaaS startups have raised \$250m.